thihara/thihara.github.io/_posts/2017-06-15-Django-Req-Parsing.md

 We do the `JSON` data parsing for `PUT` and `POST` requests in the `JSONParsingMiddleware` class and put the parsed data in the `request.JSON` attribute.
 We also return a `HttpResponseBadRequest` response if the `JSON` data is unparseable.

-We can now enjoy the fruits of our labour in a much cleaner way.
+We can now enjoy the fruits of our labour.

 ```python
 class HelloController(View):